lab-smile/GRACE/Visualizations/README.md

 ## Use
 To run the program, only the main.py file needs to be run.
 Before doing so, however, parts of the main.py file should be changed to create the desired images.

-First, the each subject should be added to the SUBLIST dictionary.
+First, each subject should be added to the SUBLIST dictionary.
 Each subject should follow this format:

     SUBLIST['subject_name'] = ['T1_filepath', 'charm_filepath', 'headreco_filepath', 'grace_filepath']